 In essence, the electrical load applies to anything that consumes electricity.
 In your home, it refers to the amount of energy needed to power all the light fixtures, kitchen appliances, TVs, washing machines, and other items that require electricity.
 This is important information if you plan to make any changes to your electrical system, including adding a circuit for a new light fixture or receptacle.
 The chart below outlines how to calculate your home's load, how to add capacity, how to understand the size of your home's electrical load, and how to inspect a service panel using our tips.
 Familiarize yourself with these basics to help you use your home's energy safely and efficiently.

-Understanding Your Home's Electrical Load
+How to Calculate Your Home's Electrical Load

-Add Capacity to Your Load
+How to Add Capacity to Your Electrical Load

 Installing a new circuit is not difficult, but before you begin, make sure your service panel can handle the extra load.
 A service panel with too many circuits is dangerous.

+Fuse boxes rarely have space for new circuits, so if you have a fuse box and need new service, replace the fuse box with a new service panel or install a subpanel.
 If you see an available slot in a breaker box, either an open space or a knockout that can be removed, chances are you can simply install a new breaker there and run cable to it.
-If there is no open space, local codes may allow you to replace a single breaker with a tandem breaker, which supplies power to two circuits.
+If there is no open space, local electrical codes might allow you to replace a single breaker with a tandem breaker, which supplies power to two circuits.

-Know the Right Size: Small Fuse Box
+Small Fuse Box

-Medium-Size Service Panel
+Medium-Sized Service Panel